7262

 Section A: Drama through the ages

 Specific editions are not prescribed for these plays.
-However, we've listed the editions we use to set questions.
+However, we've listed the editions we use to set questions on our website in the A-level Drama and Theatre: Notes and guidance: Set plays document.

 If you wish to use a different edition, we recommend you source a copy of the one we use to make sure it's similar.
 This will enable your students to access the questions on the paper.
 Adaptations are not appropriate.